lmahistre/measure-converter/README.md

 `npm run publish`

 This action generates all the files in the `addon` folder (`app.js`, `style.css`, `index.html`, `manifest.json` and images), then creates two zip files:
-* `main.zip`: the zip file containing the code of the Firefox addon.
+* `measure-converter-[VERSION].zip`: the zip file containing the code of the Firefox addon.
 It is only made with the content of the folder `addon`.
 This file is uploaded on Mozilla website to create the .xpi file.
-* `source.zip`: the zip file containing the source code.
+* `measure-converter-[VERSION].src.zip`: the zip file containing the source code.
 It contains all the content of the development repository.
 This file is uploaded on Mozilla website to provide the source code.

 The package for the addon is made from folder `addon`, which contains static files, manifest and html.